Luodian/Mapillary2COCO/README.md

 # Transfer Mapillary Vistas Dataset to Coco format

-This python script can help you transfer your MVD to coco format and thus use currently prevalent frame to train your model.
+> This python script can help you transfer your MVD to coco format.

+Currently we are working at MVD & ECCV 2018 competition, one of our plans is to transfer the dataset to coco format.
+And use currently prevalent frame implementation(mask RCNN) to train our model.

+## Brief Introduction

 `SplitTools.py` finds `label x instances` tuple in each given `instance` image.